BLE-LTER/ble-handbook/handbook.md

 <a id="core-program"></a>
 ## Core Program

+Core Program datasets refer to those datasets produced by the Core Program, a common thread in our research and field sampling to obtain foundational data about the lagoons.
+These datasets fall under an umbrella and as such need to follow a common format.
+Following are practices we have for Core Program datasets following much discussion and trial-and-error.

+There are two documents on Box with some of these rules oriented towards our Project Managers/scientists to help them as they submit Core Program data.
+This is [a spreadsheet](https://utexas.app.box.com/file/422189027582) with predefined columns and the appropriate way to assign them to data, and this is a [Word doc](https://utexas.app.box.com/file/649019663047) written by CB with the general workflow of Core Program data from lab to our IM's hands.

+This handbook version is a much more exhaustive version.

 Misc:

 - Three types of CP data according to the source: data from water samples, or sediment samples, or mooring samples.
 The first two are discrete and obtained during our annual field campaigns, while moorings give continuous data.